 CHILD INJURED IN PARENT’S CAR CAN USE OTHER PARENT’S AUTO INSURANCE

 If an under-age child is injured in a car accident, he or she can get some insurance benefits through their parents’ auto insurance policy.
 But what if the child’s parents don’t live together and have joint custody?
 This is a very common situation in Minnesota.
 Our lawyer have represented many children where the parents are divorced or were never married.
 Fortunately, the answer is favorable for the child.
 If a child lives with both parents at separate homes, Minnesota law says the child can get car insurance benefits from either parents’ policy.
 The only requirement is that the child must “live” at both homes.

-The car accident insurance issues can be a bit complicated in a situation where a child lives part-time with each parent.
+The car accident insurance issues can be complicated in a situation where a child lives part-time with each parent.
 However, our lawyers have dealt with this many times, and we can help you work through these issues.
 If your child has been injured in a car accident in MN, call us for a free consultation.
-We will discuss your specific situation with you so that we can explain your rights and make sure your child’s interests are protected.
+An experienced attorney will discuss your specific situation with you so that we can explain your rights and make sure your child’s interests are protected.
 We have office to meet throughout the Twin Cities.
 Our lawyers also make house calls to people’s homes throughout Minnesota.